 Injuries can occur in shopping centres where the floor is slippery or there are objects on the floor causing the floor to be in a hazardous condition.
 General accidents can also occur as you walk around a shopping aisle and your clothing gets trapped on the shop floor fittings causing you to trip or slip straight onto the shopping cart and to the ground.

-Remember, no matter how trivial the accident is, making a claim helps to compensate you for the non full health that resulted from the accident.
+Remember, no matter how trivial the accident is, making a claim helps to compensate you for the injury that resulted from the accident.

 If you have suffered an accident such as a slip, trip or fall, then you should investigate whether you can claim compensation by completing our Free Case Review Form.